streams

 The LORD is with us, do not fear them (Num 14:9, said by Moses)

-Later generations looked back to the ancient Promise when they were on the verge of great eras or in peril:
+Later generations looked back to this ancient Promise when they were on the verge of great eras or in peril:

 May the LORD our God be with us, as he was with our fathers;